kum0/nyan-bar/packages/nyan-mode-vsc/README.md

-# nyan-mode README
+# nyan-mode-vsc README

-This is the README for your extension "nyan-mode".
+This is the README for your extension "nyan-mode-vsc".
 After writing up a brief description, we recommend including the following sections.

 ## Features